ehasan101/LandingPageDesign01/README.md

 # CareerMission25 - Personal Portfolio Website

-A minimalist portfolio website showcasing my journey to becoming a web developer by 2025.
-Built with HTML, CSS, and JavaScript, this responsive single-page website features
+This is a responsive personal portfolio website built with HTML, CSS, and JavaScript, created as a project to help me learn web design and development.
+The design is adaptable to various screen sizes, providing an opportunity to practice and refine skills in creating modern, user-friendly websites.

 ## Features